-Category: Ice Dance Subject: Choreogra Choreographic Elements
+Category: Ice DanceSubject: Choreographic Elements

 Questions (clarifications) Answers Comments For Choreographic Twizzling Movement, during the first part of this element both partners must complete 2 continuous travelling rotations simultaneously.
 Do these rotations have to be started and finished at the same time?
 No. The two complete continuous rotations have to be done simultaneously during any time of the first part of this element.
-As an example, the lady starts to twizzle while the man is in a lunge.
-While the lady continues to twizzle for two more rotations, the man also performs two rotations.
-The lady continues to rotate while the man goes back in to a lunge.
+As an example, the Woman starts to twizzle while the Man is in a lunge.
+While the Woman continues to twizzle for two more rotations, the Man also performs two rotations.
+The Woman continues to rotate while the Man goes back in to a lunge.
 In a Choreographic Lift, what happens if a loss of control with additional support (e.g. touchdown) by the lifted partner occurs?
 If the element fulfils the requirement it is identified as the Choreographic Lift and confirmed without taking further action.
 As a result of the error, it may be that the element will be considered as 'No Value' if the requirements to be confirmed are not present.
 If a couple performs a Choreographic Lift immediately followed by a Choreographic Spinning Movement, is this allowed?
 Yes.
 However, a Choreographic Element will not be identified immediately after a required element which receives a level (i.e, Spins, Lifts).
 During the Choreographic Sliding movement, can the couple move through a stop (to change direction) and continue with the sliding movement?
 Yes.
 If a couple finishes the Choreographic Sliding Movement with a full stop: this is permitted providing it is not identified as Illegal or as a Fall.
 Are the following positions accepted by the Technical Panel when performed during a Choreographic Sliding Movement? - Split on the ice - Lunge (dragging on the boot/ankle) Yes.
 Both are acceptable positions.
 Providing both partners are sliding at some point during the element at the same time for at least 2 seconds.
 For the basic definition of this element, any part of the "body" includes the foot, which is both the boot and/or ankle.
 Performing basic lunge movement by both partners at the same time will NOT be considered as a Choreographic Sliding Movement and has to be ignored.
 How should the Technical Panel consider a movement which can be described as "walk around threes"?
 Anything which can be identified and described as "walk around threes", even if more than two rotations are performed, will not be considered as a Choreographic Spinning Movement.
 The Judges will consider this type of movement when evaluating the Transitions and Composition Components.
 In order to be considered by the Technical Panel as a Choreographic Sliding Movement, does the majority of the body weight need to be sliding on the ice for one or both skaters?
 No. The basic definition of this element states that any part of the "body" includes the hand, leg, knee and foot - which is both the boot and/or ankle.
 The majority of the skater's body weight does NOT have to be sliding on the ice to be identified as a Choreographic Sliding Movement.

-Category: Ice Dance Subject: Choreogra Choreographic Elements
+Category: Ice DanceSubject: Choreographic Elements

-Questions (clarifications) Answers Comments How to evaluate if there is a basic lunge movement If the sliding movement consists only of basic lunge by both partners at the same time in a for both partners, it is ignored by the Technical Panel Choreographic Sliding Movement (ChSI)? and not considered as a Choreographic Sliding Movement, no matter if it is done for 2 seconds or more.
+Questions (clarifications) Answers Comments How to evaluate if there is a basic lunge movement by both partners at the same time in a Choreographic Sliding Movement (ChSI)?
 However, if the basic lunge for any partner is combined with another position while sliding, the Technical Panel considers the duration of the whole sliding movement as a ChSI.
 If the duration of the whole sliding is less than 2 seconds the ChSI is evaluated as "No Value".